ojeytonwilliams/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-and-testing-with-chai/run-functional-tests-using-a-headless-browser.md

 ---

 ## Description

 <section id='description'>

-As a reminder, this project is being built upon the following starter project on <a href="https://repl.it/github/freeCodeCamp/boilerplate-mochachai">Repl.it</a>, or cloned from <a href='https://github.com/freeCodeCamp/boilerplate-mochachai/'>GitHub</a>.
+As a reminder, this project is being built upon the following starter project on [Repl.it](https://repl.it/github/freeCodeCamp/boilerplate-mochachai), or cloned from [GitHub](https://github.com/freeCodeCamp/boilerplate-mochachai/).

 In the next challenges we are going to simulate the human interaction with a page using a device called 'Headless Browser'.

 A headless browser is a web browser without a graphical user interface.
 This kind of tool is particularly useful for testing web pages, as it is able to render and understand HTML, CSS, and JavaScript the same way a browser would.

 </section>

 ## Instructions

 <section id='instructions'>

 For these challenges we are using Zombie.JS.
 It's a lightweight browser which is totally based on JS, without relying on additional binaries to be installed.
 This feature makes it usable in an environment such as Repl.it.
-There are many other (more powerful) options.<br>
+There are many other (more powerful) options.

 Look at the examples in the code for the exercise directions Follow the assertions order, We rely on it.

 </section>

 ## Tests

 <section id='tests'>

 ```yml